Diabetes mellitus: Managing blood sugar and improving metabolic health

 Questions

-How to manage diabetes mellitus naturally?
+How can diabetes mellitus be managed naturally?

 How to know if you have diabetes